 Some governments have sought to justify and defend their overbroad and restrictive foreign influence laws by pointing to similar measures in historic democracies, most notably the 1938 Foreign Agents Registration Act (FARA) in the United States.
-And indeed some historic democracies are considering or have adopted foreign influence measures that have overbroad provisions.
+And indeed some historic democracies have adopted or are considering foreign influence measures that have overbroad provisions.